AdobeDocs/journey-optimizer.fr-FR/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent : création de contenu de canal</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Optimisé par <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> est disponible dans Journey Optimizer et vous permet d’analyser les parcours via une <strong>interface en langage naturel</strong>.
-Vous pouvez désormais également générer et gérer du contenu spécifique à un canal directement dans Journey Agent, ce qui permet de créer du contenu pour des canaux tels que les e-mails et les notifications push, d’appliquer et de prévisualiser des modèles, d’affiner le ton et le style par le biais d’invites et d’ouvrir le contenu dans <strong>Content Designer</strong> pour une modification contextuelle.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>